sfinkenhdz/choose-your-own/choose/story_text_draft_2.md

     CHOICE15: Go to lazy group
     (text below)

-  OUTCOME4, SHELTER: We have arrived at a patchwork of makeshift homes. (description of some -- vague reference to one that looks like a TARDIS) All provide basic protection from the elements and at least some barrier to fend off attacking creatues.
+  OUTCOME4, SHELTER: We have arrived at a patchwork of makeshift homes.
+All provide basic protection from the elements and at least some barrier to fend off attacking creatues.
 However, a lack of long-term planning is evident.
 The dwellings built first are far superior and some have redundant features using materials that would have been better saved for homes built later on.

   (impressed by their creativity, I like to build stuff)

+  RESTful design

-  We know that this is inclined to cooperate with others, and are further motivated by the knowledge that their food supply will run out soon.
+  We know that this is inclined to cooperate, and are further motivated by the knowledge that their food supply will run out soon.
 So, we have a pretty easy decision to make.
-Should we invite them to cooperate in the great building of humanity, or should we throw rocks at them?
+Should we invite them to cooperate in the great re-building of humanity, or should we throw rocks at them?

   CHOICE 10: INVITE TO COOPERATE: Great choice!